Bret's Recipe Collection

 Cut butter into ¼‑inch cubes.
 Place about 10 tablespoons of cubed butter in the refrigerator, and place the rest in the freezer for about 20 minutes.
 Add ice to a half cup of water, and stir in the vinegar.

 Measure flour, sugar, and salt into the bowl of a food processor.
 Pulse to mix.
 Add the refrigerated butter to the flour.
-Pulse a few times just until the largest butter chunks are no larger than peas.
-Add the frozen butter chunks and pulse a few times again until the butter chunks are pea-sized.
+Pulse into coarse meal.
+Add the frozen butter chunks and vanilla.
+Continue to pulse into a fine meal, and then until the dough is just starting to hold together a bit.

-Take dough from refrigerator and let rest until pliable enough for rolling, about 30 minutes.
+Take dough from refrigerator and let rest a few minutes until pliable enough for rolling.
 Unwrap a disk, flour a surface and the top of the disk.
 Start rolling the dough into a circle a few inches larger than the pie plate, turning frequently to prevent sticking.
 Drape the dough into the pie plate.
 Trim excess dough, and roll the rest under to form the edge, and crimp.
+Prick the bottom several times with a fork.

 Blind Baking

 Some pies need a pre-baked crust.
-Pre-heat oven to 375° F. Crumple a large square of parchment paper, unfold it, and set it in the pie plate on top of the crust.
-Completely fill the crust with pie weights or dry beans.
+Preheat oven to 375° F. The crust will tend to shrink down the sides when baking.
+To minimize this, use foil or crumple a large square of parchment paper, unfold it, and set it in the pie plate on top of the crust.
+Press the foil or parchment up the sides.
+Fill completely with pie weights or dry beans.
 Bake about 15 minutes until crust-edge is starting to brown.